 "The whole idea is that your thoughts and emotions have a profound impact on how you cope" with chronic pain, says Thorn.
 "There's very good evidence that cognitive therapy can reduce the overall experience of pain."

 Cognitive therapy is also a proven treatment for depression.
 According to Thorn, cognitive therapy "reduces symptoms of depression and anxiety" in chronic pain patients.

 In one study Thorn conducted, at the end of a 10-week cognitive therapy program, "95% of patients felt their lives were improved, and 50% said they had less pain."
 She also says, "Many participants also reduced their need for medications."

 Treating Chronic Pain and Depression: How to Get Started

 The best way to approach managing chronic pain is to team up with a physician to create a treatment plan.
 When chronic pain and depression are combined, the need to work with a physician is even greater.
 Here's how to get started:

-- See your primary care physician and tell her you're interested in gaining control over your chronic pain.
+- See your primary care physician and tell them you're interested in gaining control over your chronic pain.
 As you develop a plan, keep in mind that the ideal pain management plan will be multidisciplinary.
 That means it will address all the areas of your life affected by pain.
-If your physician is not trained in pain management herself, ask her to refer you to a pain specialist.
+If your physician is not trained in pain management herself, ask them to refer you to a pain specialist.

 - Empower yourself by tapping into available resources.
 Several reputable national organizations are devoted to helping people live full lives despite pain.
 See the list below for their web sites.